tcd-ibm/sweng.kanban.backend/README.md

 There is a json file which contains documentation configuration for Postman.

-Use ./run to start the containers.
+Use ./run to start the container and ./stop to stop them.